alpiepho/magtag-jokes/README.md

 - buttom B - default joke
 - button D - turn on leds for 30 seconds

-If battery level drops to 10%, the device will enter deep sleep for 1 minute between online attempts.
+By default, if battery level drops to 80%, the device will enter deep sleep for 1 minute between online attempts.
 This has the effect of disabling the buttons and leds.
+This feature is disbled if any button is pressed within the first minute, and can be re-enabled by resetting the board.

 ## Learnings